michaelcbnw/michaelcbnw/README.md

 ### Hello fellas 👋

 My goal at this moment is to learn the AI roadmap.
-I'm starting with the basics first.
+I'm starting with the basics and building blocks of knowledge: C, Data Structure and Algorithm, & Signal and System.
 Wish me luck.

 Best regard,